syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxBase/Overview.md

 ---
 layout: post
-title: ComboBoxBase
+title: Overview
-description: comboboxbase
+description: Overview
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-#  ComboBoxBase
+#  Overview

 The flexible ComboBoxBase control is an alternative to the standard combo box control.
 It separates the edit portion from the drop-down list portion thereby making this architecture powerful and flexible.
 However, due to this separation, the object model of this control is different from that of the combo box.